CYCLING | HOW TO ADJUST A CHILD'S BIKE HELMET?

 - Size L: 57-61 cm head size

-Let scroll down to check how to wear a helmet steps!
+Let scroll down to check how to wear a helmet tips and steps!

 1. Correctly adjusted child's bike helmet for effective protection